XiaomiFirmwareUpdater/xiaomi-flashable-firmware-creator/README.md

 # Now, you can either use auto() method to create the new zip file or do stuff at your own using firmware_creator public methods.
 new_zip = firmware_creator.auto()
 ```

+## Development

+This project uses several tools to streamline the development process:

+### mise

+[mise](https://mise.jdx.dev/) is used for managing project-level dependencies and environment variables. mise helps ensure consistent development environments across different machines.

+To get started with mise:

+1. Install mise by following the instructions on the [official website](https://mise.jdx.dev/).
+2. Run `mise install` in the project root to set up the development environment.

+This file is automatically loaded by mise and allows you to customize your local development environment without modifying the shared configuration files.

+### UV

+[UV](https://docs.astral.sh/uv/) is used for dependency management and packaging.
+It provides a clean, version-controlled way to manage project dependencies.

+To set up the project with UV:

+1. Install UV using mise, or by following the instructions on the [official website](https://docs.astral.sh/uv/getting-started/installation/).
+2. Run `uv sync` to install project dependencies.

+### Development Tools

+For development, this project uses additional tools managed by mise:

+- **[payload-dumper-go](https://github.com/ssut/payload-dumper-go)**: Automatically managed by mise when you run `mise install`.